Skip to main content

 Prerequisite: You must have at least one Resource created before adding accounts.

-To add an account, navigate to the Accounts tab in your PAM project and click Add Account.
-Add Account Button Next, select the Resource that this account belongs to.
-Select Resource After selecting a resource, provide the credentials (username, password, etc.) for this account.
+To add an account, navigate to the Resources tab in your PAM project, click into the resource you want to add an account to, and then click Add Account.
+Add Account Button Provide the credentials (username, password, etc.) for this account.
 The required fields vary depending on the resource type.
 For example, for a Linux server, you would enter the username and the corresponding password or SSH key.
 Create Account Clicking Create Account will trigger a validation check.
 Infisical will attempt to connect to the resource using the provided credentials to verify they are valid.

 Automated Credential Rotation